davidearn/epigrowthfit/README.md

 then restarting R, as explained [here](https://cran.r-project.org/bin/windows/Rtools/).
-With older versions of Rtools, the following line of code should work instead:
+With older versions of Rtools, the following line of code should work instead, assuming that Rtools was installed to `C:\Rtools`.

 ```r
 writeLines('PATH="C:\\Rtools\\bin;${PATH}"', con = "~/.Renviron")
 ```

-assuming that Rtools was installed to `C:\Rtools`.

 ### From the remote repository